Nixinova/Minecraft-Versions/readme.md

 Minecraft-Versions is available [on npm](https://npmjs.com/package/minecraft-vers).

-Install locally using `npm install minecraft-vers` to use in a Node project.
+Install locally using `npm install minecraft-vers@latest` to use in a Node project.

-Install globally using `npm install -g minecraft-vers` to use the CLI.
+Install globally using `npm install -g minecraft-vers@latest` to use the CLI.

 ## Usage